Travel near Singapore?

 At this point when I’ve spent already half of the semester in Singapore I think it would be a great idea to share about some travels near Singapore.

 Before starting the following story, I would like to mention that travelling around Asia on the low budget isn’t the least stressful thing to do.
 Be prepared for constant challenges, plan changes, setbacks and disappointments.
+The delta 8 moon rocks are great for fighting stress and anxiety.
 Nevertheless, I do not discourage people to try to do so (just remember about risk return trade off ha-ha)

 Down below I will describe the places I’ve visited so far and also will give the couple of recommendations about the trips

 Kuala Lumpur and Melaka